-Tips to Understanding How Nursing Homes are Rated
+Understanding How Nursing Homes are Rated

 There is a lot of disagreement as to the actual value of the two rating systems, and some confusion as to whether they are rating systems or marketing platforms.
-If a case evolves where a patient in the nursing home is mistreated and files a medical malpractice suit, there is no doubt that a nursing home neglect lawyer at Cochran, Kroll & Associates, P.C. will look at both these ratings to gain an overall view of the nursing home facility in question.
+If a case evolves where a patient in the nursing home is mistreated and files a medical malpractice suit, a nursing home neglect lawyer at Cochran, Kroll & Associates, P.C. will look at both these ratings to gain an overall view of the nursing home facility.

-YELP, on the other hand, is a consumer-based approach that provides feedback from both patients and their families as to the care given in the nursing home.
-Professionals describe this rating as one that provides more of an understanding of what actually happens in the nursing home on a daily basis.
+YELP, on the other hand, is a consumer-based approach that provides feedback from patients and their families as to the care given in the nursing home.
+Professionals describe this rating as one that provides an understanding of what happens in the nursing home on a daily basis.

 The Medicare Nursing Home Compare system gets its information from a national base of resident clinical data, Medicare Claims Data, and the federal government’s health inspections base.
 YELP gathers its information from reviews that members post.

-Many experts are frustrated with the fact that the Medicare model has no consumer voice in its rating system, and that is why some lean towards the YELP model.
+Many experts are frustrated with the fact that the Medicare model has no consumer voice in its rating system, and that is why some lean toward the YELP model.
 However, there is value in the qualitative data available through Medicare that tells the story of how the nursing home operates.

 If you get a Medicare rating that says the nursing home is high in quality care but ranks lower in health inspection and staffing then it is a clear message that the quality is not where they think.
 It is wise to understand how the two systems support each other rather than try to define how they are different.